Howson family: Family

 Francis Howson (1794 – 13 April 1863) was an English pianist, arranger and voice coach.
 He married Sarah Sophie Tanner (1796 – 5 November 1839).
 Their children were given instruction in music and singing, with satisfactory results, particularly their daughter Emma and sons Frank and John.

-In 1841 his sons Frank, John, and Henry were recruited by theatre manager Anne Clarke, who needed talent for her theatre in Hobart, Tasmania, and together with Frank's wife Emma and child, left on the ship Sydney, arriving in Hobart on 28 January 1842.
+In 1841 his sons Frank (born 1818), John (born 1819), and Henry (born 1822), were recruited by theatre manager Anne Clarke, who needed talent for her theatre in Hobart, Tasmania, and together with Frank's wife Emma and child, left on the ship Sydney, arriving in Hobart on 28 January 1842.
 They were joined on 21 August 1843 by "W. Howson" and "A. Howson" on the bark Eamont The first has been identified as William Edwin and the second as Alfred, about whom nothing has been found.

-On 2 March 1844 they were joined by their father Francis, two youngest brothers Frederick and Walter, also a Miss (perhaps C.) Howson, yet to be identified.
+On 2 March 1844 they were joined by their father, two youngest brothers Frederick (born before 1835) and Walter (born before 1835), also a Miss Howson, most likely Sarah Clelia (born 1820s).
 They travelled by the ship Alfred from London to Sydney and Louisa for the last leg of the journey.